 Now more about the content:

-- What is the main product you presenting?
+- What is the main product you are presenting?

-- What is the problem you are trying to solve with your work?
+- What is the problem you are trying to solve in your work?

 - Why is this problem important?

 - What are the key benefits and shortcomings of those solutions?

 - What are the limitations of your solution?

 - Does every title sound like a message?
 Bad: “Comparing medications A and B for blood pressure“, good: “Medication B is not different from A for blood pressure“

 - Do labels on plots occupy as much space as possible?